 Hypersomnia is a condition where people sleep excessively, have trouble waking up after a complete night of sleep and are abnormally tired throughout the day.
-The excessive sleepiness can often cause people to fall asleep at inopportune times during the day, such as at work or school.
+Excessive sleepiness can often cause people to fall asleep at inopportune times during the day, such as at work or school.
 There are treatments for hypersomnia to help people achieve optimal levels of sleep at night and avoid struggles with daytime drowsiness.
-Treatment for hypersomnia when joined by another mental illness and substance use disorder can be personalized and generally linked to the main cause of the disorder.

 A combination of medication and behavioral interventions often result in the best outcomes.
 A sleep diary is a behavioral intervention that is used to help people better understand their sleep patterns.
 Other behavioral techniques can include limiting naps, staying away from heavy meals, avoiding alcohol, and exercising to promote alertness and quality sleep.
 Keeping a regular sleep schedule, going to bed and rising at consistent times, and using stress-reduction and relaxation techniques can promote healthy sleep behaviors.

 Medications are generally the first-line treatment option for many of the hypersomnia disorders.
 It is important to consider the benefits and potential side effects when contemplating beginning medication.
-There are three classes of hypersomnia medications used to treat the disorder, including non-stimulant wake-promoting medications, stimulant medications and sodium oxybate.
+There are three classes of hypersomnia medications used to treat the disorder, including non-stimulant wake-promoting medications, sodium oxybate, bupropion and stimulant medications.

-Non-stimulant wake-promoting medications, such as Modafinil and Nuvigil, can be used to induce wakefulness by impacting brain chemistry and increasing dopamine.
-Stimulants, or derivatives of amphetamines, may be used to increase alertness but can have potentially harmful side effects, including building a tolerance and becoming addicted to the substance.
+- Non-stimulant wake-promoting medications: Medications such as Modafinil and Nuvigil, can be used to induce wakefulness by impacting brain chemistry and increasing dopamine.
+Stimulants, or derivatives of amphetamines, may be used to increase alertness but can have potentially harmful side effects, including building tolerance and becoming addicted to the substance.